Trump cutting Ireland trip short to ‘confront’ accuser in New York case

 The former US president was speaking to reporters while golfing at his resort outside the village of Doonbeg in Co Clare.

-Former US president Donald Trump has said he is cutting his trip to Ireland short so he can return to “confront” his accuser in a New York civil rape case, which he described as a “political attack”.
+Former US president Donald Trump said he cut his trip to Ireland short so he could return to “confront” his accuser in a New York civil rape case, which he described as a “political attack”.

+Mr Trump departed Shannon Airport at approximately 5.30pm on Thursday after arriving in Ireland one day earlier.

-Mr Trump said he would “probably attend” the hearing as he spoke to reporters while golfing at his resort outside the village of Doonbeg, Co Clare.
+He said he would “probably attend” the civil hearing as he spoke to reporters while golfing at his resort outside the village of Doonbeg, Co Clare.

 “I’m going back to New York.
 I was falsely accused by this woman, I have no idea who she is – it’s ridiculous,” he said.

-He said he is having to cut his trip to Ireland short because of the trial.
+He said he was cutting his trip to Ireland short because of the trial.

 “I’ll be going back early because a woman made a claim that is totally false, it’s fake.”